tan-chirr/tan-chirr.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year Ph.D. candidate in Computer Science at Stony Brook University.
-I am a member of the Data Science Lab supervised by <a href="https://www3.cs.stonybrook.edu/~skiena/">Dr. Steven Skiena</a>.
+I am a member of the Data Science Lab supervised by <a href="https://www3.cs.stonybrook.edu/~skiena/" target="_blank">Dr. Steven Skiena</a>.

 Research interests:
 <ul>